Below is a list of WWA's current research projects.

 Building climate resilience in rural gateway communities

 Gateway and natural amenity region (GNAR) communities are those located outside of significant natural amenities, like national parks, public lands, ski areas, and scenic rivers.
-These communities are heavily dependent on nearby natural amenities for their economic wellbeing; as a result, they may be particularly hard hit by climate change.
+These communities are heavily dependent on nearby natural amenities for their economic well-being; as a result, they may be particularly hard hit by climate change.
 In this project, we will leverage the infrastructure and relationships developed by WWA Investigator Danya Rumore’s GNAR Initiative to identify underserved, rural community concerns related to natural hazards and collaboratively develop tools and resources to increase their socio-economic and environmental resilience.- Colorado

 - Utah